dotbrd/spec/spec/core.md

   themselves, and computer-generated dotboard projects do not need to worry about naming that much.
 - `.type` files should generally not *require* having any content.
+- The files contained directly within an object should generally be described precisely in the type specification for that object, and there should be a limited amount.
+Exceptions apply to objects that have limitless file storage as a specific directive (e.g. `data`).